haselab-net/StuffedV3/README.md

 # Stuffed toy robot version 3 (Starts from 2017)

-This repository contains Motor driver boards'schematics / PCB layouts, their firmwares and PC software.
+* This repository contains Motor driver boards'schematics / PCB layouts, their firmwares and PC software.
+* See the wiki (http://git.haselab.net/hasevr/StuffedV3/wikis/home) also.

 ## Folder structure
 - __PIC__ Firmware for pic.
 WROOM with motor driver also use part of this code.